klaytn/kips/KIPs/kip-7-fungible_token.md

 /// @title KIP-7 Fungible Token Standard, optional metadata extension
 ///  Note: the KIP-13 identifier for this interface is 0xa219a025. interface IKIP7Metadata {
-    /// @dev Returns the name of the token. function name() external view returns (string memory);
+    /// @notice Returns the name of the token. function name() external view returns (string memory);

-    /// @dev Returns the symbol of the token, usually a shorter version of the
+    /// @notice Returns the symbol of the token, usually a shorter version of the
     /// name.
     function symbol() external view returns (string memory);

-    /// @dev Returns the number of decimals used to get its user representation.
+    /// @notice Returns the number of decimals used to get its user representation.
     /// For example, if `decimals` equals `2`, a balance of `505` tokens should
     /// be displayed to a user as `5,05` (`505 / 10 ** 2`).
     ///  Tokens usually opt for a value of 18, imitating the relationship between